iar747/cpuplot/README.md

 # Command Line profiler of CPU usage.

 Displays bar graphs to the terminal depicting the Total CPU Usage Percentage and the Total 1 Minute Load Average Percentage.
-It also shows the process with the highest CPU utilization.
+It also shows name of the process with the highest CPU utilization.

+If the system has been in sleep mode, it displays the "ASLEEP" text.

 Default sleep interval between readings is 5secs.
 But a different one can be passed as an argument in the command line.